Kratosix/imgui-template/README.md

 ### How it works
 1. Clone/download the repository and then go to template/src/App.cpp and edit your file as you want
 2. If you want to add additional .cpp files to your ImGui project go to template/src/Makefile and add your file there
+3. If you want to change fonts, go to misc/fonts and add your font files(.ttf), after that go to template/src/main.cpp at line 114 and change the font

 ### IMPORTANT